bradfrost/atomic-design/chapter-1.md

 We'll dive into how to create maintainable style guides in Chapter 4.

 ### Audience confusion
 **Style guides can be misunderstood as tools useful only to designers or developers**, which leads to a lack of visibility that immediately limits their effectiveness.
-Instead of serving as a watering hole for everyone involved in a project, a style guide can become a best-kept secret guarded by one discipline.
+Instead of serving as a watering hole for everyone in the organization, a style guide can become a best-kept secret guarded by one discipline.
 Color me naive, but I don't think this helps foster a culture of collaboration.

 Without thinking of broader audiences, style guides may come across as too vague or too technical, which can intimidate other disciplines and lead them to believe these resources aren't for them.

 ### Style guide structure
 In order for style guides to be useful resources for everyone in an organization, they should clearly convey what they are and why they matter.
 Style guides should be attractive, inviting, visible, clear, and easy to use.
-As mentioned above, they should be aware that other folks
+As mentioned above, they should be aware that a whole host of audiences will be viewing

 Also, a style guide's home very much affects its usefulness.